owncloud/file-picker/docs/installation.md

 }
 ```

+### Pass bearer token
+In case you already have a bearer token and want to skip the whole authorization process inside of the File picker, you can pass it to the component via prop called `bearerToken`.

 ## Install File picker package
 To integrate File picker into your own product, you can install it via one of the following commands: